IBM/ibm-streams-with-ml-model/README.md

 To build and deploy our machine learning model, we will use a Jupyter notebook in Watson Studio and a Watson Machine Learning instance.
 In our examples, both are running on IBM Cloud Pak for Data.

-Using the Streams Flows editor, we will create a streaming application with the following operators:

-* A `Source` operator that generates sample clickstream data
-* A `Filter` operator that keeps only the "add to cart" events
-* A `Code` operator where we use Python code to arrange the shopping cart items into an input array for scoring
-* A `WML Deployment` operator to assign the customer to a cluster
-* A `Debug` operator to demonstrate the results

 ## Flow

 ![architecure](doc/source/images/architecture.png)